-A. Land Osc Woul d the project: Potentially Significant Impact Less Than Significant With Mitigation Incorporation Less than Significant Impact No Impact a) Conflict with any off-reservation land use plan, policy, or regulation of an agency adopted for the purpose of avoiding or mitigating an environmental effect? b) Conflict with any applicable habitat conservation plan or natural communities conservation plan covering off-reservation lands?
+Х. Land Use Woul d the pro Potentially Significant Impact Less Than Significant With Mitigation Incorporation Less than Significant Impact No Impad a) regulati with any off-reservation land use plan, policy, or on of an agency adopted for the purpose of avoiding ating an environmental effect? b) natural with any applicable habitat conservation plan or communities conservation plan covering off-tion lands?
 XI.
-Mineral Resources Woul d the project: Potentially Significant Impact Less Than Significant With Mitigation Incorporation Less than Significant Impact No Impact a) Result in the loss of availability of a known off-reservation mineral resource classified MRZ-2 by the State Geologist that would be of value to the region and the residents of the state? b) Result in the loss of availability of an off-reservation locally important mineral resource recovery site delineated on a local general plan, specific plan, or other land use plan?
+Mineral Resources Woul d the pro oject: Potentially Significant Impact Less Than Significant With Mitigation Incorporation Less than Significant Impact No Impad a) mineral n the loss of availability of a known off-reservation resource classified MRZ-2 by the State Geologist uld be of value to the region and the residents of the b) importa n the loss of availability of an off-reservation locally nt mineral resource recovery site delineated on a eneral plan, specific plan, or other land use plan?
 XII.
-Noise Woul d the project result in: Potentially Significant Impact Less Than Significant With Mitigation Incorporation Less than Significant Impact No Impact a) Exposure of off-reservation persons to noise levels in excess of standards established in the local general plan or noise ordinance, or applicable standards of other agencies? b) Exposure of off-reservation persons to excessive groundborne vibration or groundborne noise levels? c) A substantial permanent increase in ambient noise levels in the off-reservation vicinity of the project?
+Noise Woul d the pro oject result in: Potentially Significant Impact Less Than Significant With Mitigation Incorporation Less than Significant Impact No Impad a) of stand re of off-reservation persons to noise levels in excess dards established in the local general plan or noise ce, or applicable standards of other agencies? b) re of off-reservation persons to excessive c) A substantial permanent increase in ambient noise levels in the off-reservation vicinity of the project?

-Potentially Significant Impact Less Than Significant With Mitigation Incorporation Less than Significant Impact No Impact d) ubstantial temporary or periodic increase in ambient se levels in the off-reservation vicinity of the project?
+Woul d the e project result in: Potentially Significant Impact Less Than Significant With Mitigation Incorporation Less than Significant Impact No Impact d) ubstantial temporary or periodic increase in ambient se levels in the off-reservation vicinity of the project?
 X III.
-Population and Housing Woul d the e project: Potentially Significant Impact Less Than Significant With Mitigation Incorporation Less than Significant Impact No Impact a) Ind uce substantial off-reservation population growth? b) nec place substantial numbers of existing housing, sessitating the construction of replacement housing sewhere off-reservation?
+Population and Housing Woul d the e project: Potentially Significant Impact Less Than Significant With Mitigation Incorporation Less than Significant Impact No Impact a) Indi uce substantial off-reservation population growth? b) nec place substantial numbers of existing housing, essitating the construction of replacement housing ewhere off-reservation?
 X IV.
-Public Services Woul d the e project: Potentially Significant Impact Less Than Significant With Mitigation Incorporation Less than Significant Impact No Impact a) with gov cau acc per sult in substantial adverse physical impacts associated in the provision of new or physically altered off-reservation remnental facilities, the construction of which could use significant environmental impacts, in order to maintain reptable service ratios, response times, or other formance objectives for any of the off-reservation public vices: i) Fire protection? ii) Police protection? iii) Schools? iv) Parks? v) Other public facilities?
+Public Services Woul d the e project: Potentially Significant Impact Less Than Significant With Mitigation Incorporation Less than Significant Impact No Impact a) with gov cau acc per sult in substantial adverse physical impacts associated in the provision of new or physically altered off-reservation ternmental facilities, the construction of which could se significant environmental impacts, in order to maintain eptable service ratios, response times, or other formance objectives for any of the off-reservation public vices: i) Fire protection? ii) Police protection? iii) Schools? iv) Parks? v) Other public facilities?